 A lot can happen in 77 days.
 If you truly wish to become a world-class presenter, present!
 Present often.
 Make more mistakes.
 The experience teaches you more than any course ever could.
 Up for the challenge?
 Grab a friend to join you.
 You'll both never be the same.
+Darren LaCroix, AS, is the 2001 World confident and accomplished by the end, was incredibly inspiring."

-Darren LaCroix, AS, is the 2001 World Champion of Public Speaking, an Accredited Speaker, and a Certified Speaking Professional.
+Champion of Public Speaking, an Accredited Speaker, and a Certified Speaking Professional.
 He is also the co-host of the Unforgettable Presentations podcast and author of 17 Minutes to Your Dream.
 Learn more at www.17MinutesToYourDream.com.